-Function Suggestion Syntax/Example Built-in SELECT A FROM HR.DEPARTMENTS WHERE HR.DEPARTMENTS AVG User-Defined SELECT + FROM HR.CLIENTS WHERE HR.F_PERSONAL
+Function Suggestion Syntax/Example Built-in SELECT A FROM HR.DEPARTMENTS WHERE HR.DEPARTMENTS AVG User-Defined SELECT + FROM HR.CLIENTS WHERE HR.F_PERSONAL i Function suggestions are only available for Oracle.

 SQL Editor detects incomplete or erroneous code, processes the code fragments, and then attempts to apply the appropriate logic to populate the code.